What is Building Hope?

 Building Hope in Namibia opened doors for Namibian teachers who now have the skills and assets to work with students with learning disabilities, effectively manage behaviors with positive reinforcement, and implement math and literacy centers in their schools.

-To learn more about the Building Hope Project Program or to volunteer your service please contact us today!
+To learn more about the Building Hope Mission or to volunteer your service please contact us today!